dancingfrog/cori-app-reprex/00_reprex-leaflet/Readme.md

-Simple performance test for plotting markers on a map.
+Simple (subjective) performance test for plotting markers on a map.